|

 pre-empted calls for national conferences by holding multiparty elections

+that international observers widely regarded as rigged.
 Since then, many of Africa's elections -- like one last week in Equatorial

 Guinea that President Obiang Nguema won with 99 percent of the vote